jangler/oracles-randomizer/README.md

 Essential items and chests are randomied, with exceptions listed below.
-The rod of seasons is split into four items, each of which will give you one season and the rod itself, if you don't already have it.
+The rod of seasons is split into four items, each of which will give you one season and the rod itself (if you don't already have it).

 Seed trees and default seasons for each area are also shuffled, and the satchel and slingshot will start with the type of seeds on the tree in Horon Village.